Read all about Sherwin Williams Passive, plus see 21 real homes that use it!

 Let’s take a look at some gorgeous bathrooms painted in Sherwin Williams Passive!

 Against a pure white trim, Passive looks like a true light gray.
-The variations of light in this bathroom show off the beautiful versatility of its shading.
+The variations of light in @hydrangeas_on_ladonia‘s bathroom show off the beautiful versatility of its shading.

-Similar to astoldbyjennyann’s bathroom above, Passive takes on a very light, almost white, neutral role.
-The result is clean and sophisticated, but with a little more interest than pure white.
+Similar to @astoldbyjennyann’s bathroom above, Passive takes on a very light, almost white, neutral role in this stunning master bath from Flourish Interiors.
+The result is clean and sophisticated but with a little more interest than pure white.

 Living Rooms that use Sherwin Williams Passive